BrowserBox/BrowserBox/README.md

-# BrowserBox: Zero Trust Browsing
+# BrowserBox: Zero Trust Remote Browser Isolation and Secure Document Gateway

 BrowserBox is a leading-edge solution in the Zero Trust landscape, ensuring that every web interaction is treated as potentially hostile.
 By leveraging the principles of Remote Browser Isolation (RBI) and co-browsing, BrowserBoxPro ensures that no web content directly interacts with the end user's device.
 This guide will walk you through the seamless integration of BrowserBoxPro into your Zero Trust architecture.